Residents & Research Fellows

-The Advanced Life Support/ECMO laboratory is a collective of several faculty members.
-The primary faculty members supporting the lab are Dr. Robert Bartlett, Dr. Alvaro Rojas, Dr. Ronald Hirschl, Dr. George Mychaliska, Dr. Jeffrey Punch, Dr. Mark Meyerhoff, and Dr. Jonathan Haft.
+The ECLS Lab is a collective of several faculty members.
+The primary faculty members supporting the lab are Dr. Robert Bartlett, Dr. Alvaro Rojas, Dr. Ronald Hirschl, Dr. George Mychaliska, Dr. Jeffrey Punch, Dr. Joe Potkay, Dr. Mark Meyerhoff, and Dr. Jonathan Haft.
 Dr. Bartlett is the senior investigator within the laboratory.
-Dr. Rojas runs most day to day operations within the lab and manages the work of the undergraduates.
+Dr. Rojas runs most day-to-day operations within the lab and manages the work of the undergraduates.
 Dr. Rojas is assisted in managing undergraduate students by Marie Cornell.

 The laboratory runs a wide variety of surgical and bioengineering research projects, including the development of artificial lungs, artificial kidneys, biomaterials, and techniques for expanding the pool of donated organs.
 Artificial lungs are a particular focus, with work on several different generations of implantable artificial lungs, new gas exchange membranes, and new applications for these devices, such as an artificial placenta.

 Up to 40 undergraduate students work on these projects every year.
 The number varies depending upon the time of year, and what projects are active.
 The student’s work is in various capacities, but here are some of the more common: